erikarenhill/docs/upgrading.md

 ## Upgrading emoncms

-## Upgrading from version 4.0 (Modular emoncms)
+### Upgrading from version 4.0 to 5.0

+**Note:** Version 4.0 was commonly refered to as modular emoncms.

+#### 1) Download
-Download the latest version either by clicking on the zip icon in github or using git if you used git clone:
+Download the latest version either by clicking on the zip icon in github or if you previously used git clone you can download the latest changes with:

     $ git pull origin master

+#### 2) Settings.php
-Make a copy of your current settings.php file and create a new settings.php file from default.settings.php.
-Enter your emoncms database settings.
+Make a copy of your current *settings.php* file and create a new *settings.php* anew from *default.settings.php* Enter your emoncms database settings.

-Add the line:
+Add the following line to the bottom of *settings.php* to enable a special database update only session, be sure to remove this line from settings.php once complete:

     $updatelogin = true;

-to settings.php to enable a special database update only session, be sure to remove this line from settings.php once complete.
+#### 3) Run the database updater

-In your internet browser goto open the admin/view page:
+In your internet browser open the admin/view page and click on the database update and check button to launch the database update script.

     http://localhost/emoncms/admin/view

-Click on the database update and check button to launch the database update script.
 You should now see a list of changes to be performed on your existing emoncms database.
 You may at this point want to backup your input and users table before applying the changes.
-Once your happy with the changes click on apply changes to automatically apply all changes.

 That should be it.

+#### Troubleshooting

-You may need to clear your cache if you find some of the interfaces buggy/missing.
+You may need to clear your browser cache if an interface appears buggy.

-## Upgrading from older versions, version 2 and 3
+### Upgrading from older versions, version 2 and 3

 Upgrade scripts for older versions will be reintroduced very soon, which will make this much easier.